Book an appointment using SetMore

 The short answer here is, no, you don’t have to talk to any person from CPS if you do not want to.
 You have a right to remain silent.
 However, the risk in doing so is that your silence may lead a case worker to believe that you are hiding something or more at fault than you actually are.

 I realize that this is not fair.
-A defendant in a criminal trial does not have to take the stand to testify in his or her own defense and the judge will instruct the jury that the defendant’s failure to testify should not be considered when making their final verdict.
+A defendant in a criminal trial does not have to take the stand to testify in his or her own defense and the judge will instruct the jury that the defendant’s failure to testify should not be subject to consideration when making their final verdict.

 However, CPS is not a Court and their perception matters when it comes to your investigation.